MedicineYeh/mmode/README.md

 After changing the mode, you can simply execute `make` to compile your projects without __-j__.
 __mmode__ automatically choose the optimal number for your compilation.
-If you want to override the number of parallel compilation, execute `make -jX` instead, where X is the number you specify.
+If you want to override the number of parallel compilation, execute `make -jN` instead, where N is the number you specify.

 # Prerequests
 * [distcc](https://github.com/distcc/distcc)